brianneryan/Brianne-Ryan-Resume/README.md

 * Able to multi-task and prioritize efficiently.
 * Excellent communication skills and ability to comprehend and bring to fruition another individual's creative vision.

+#### Education

+**University of Southern California**

+B.A, Fine Arts, 2011, _cum laude_
+* Awarded Roski School of Fine Arts Merit Scholarship in the years 2008, 2009, and 2010.

+**University of Washington**

+Scientific Illustration Cerification, 2007
+* Acquired skills for creating extremely accurate illustrations and educational materials.

 #### Professional Experience:

 ##### Digital Artist at London CREA and Affiliated Companies.